 Astral Chain Release Date

-In a Nintendo Direct for February 2019, the Japanese company revealed an announcement trailer for Astral Chain along with a release date: August 30th, 2019.
+In a Nintendo Direct for February 2019, the Japanese company revealed an announcement trailer for Astral Chain along with a release date for August 30, 2019.

 Astral Chain is being directed by Takahisa Taura, former lead designer for Nier: Automata, with Hideki Kamiya, creator of the Bayonetta series, supervising its development.
 It will feature character designs from artist Masakazu Katsura, creator of manga and anime like ZETMAN and Video Girl Ai.
 The game is being published by Nintendo, exclusively for Switch.